-The gas cap is located behind the locking fuel filler door, on the right side of the vehicle.
-If the gas cap is lost or damaged, be sure the replacement cap is for use with this vehicle.
+The fuel filler cap is located behind the fuel filler door, on the passenger side of the vehicle.
+If the fuel filler cap is lost or damaged, be sure the replacement fuel filler cap has been designed for use with this vehicle.